Zo In-sung: 2013–present: Return to television and international recognition

 In 2013, he co-starred in the melodrama That Winter, the Wind Blows alongside Song Hye-kyo, a remake of the Japanese drama Forget Love (愛なんていらねえよ、夏, Ai nante Irane yo, Natsu).
 The drama placed number one in its time slot during most of its run, and Zo and Song were praised for their performances.
 A year later, Zo reunited with That Winters teleplay writer and director in SBS's medical melodrama It's Okay, That's Love opposite Gong Hyo-jin.
 Zo won the Daesang (Grand Prize), the highest honor for television at the APAN Star Awards.

 In 2016, Zo was chosen as the ambassador of the National Tax Service alongside Choi Ji-woo.

 In 2017, Zo starred in the crime thriller The King alongside Jung Woo-sung, directed by The Face Reader director Han Jae-rim.
 In 2018, he starred in the historical film The Great Battle.

 In March 2025, Zo decided not to renew his exclusive contract with IOK Company after 13 years.
 On March 4, it was reported that he will establish a new company with Cha Tae-hyun, which was later named as Basecamp Company.

 Other works

-Endorsement
+Endorsements

-In 2001, Zo earned title best male rookie for CF model. in 2002, Zo ranked First among male celebrity as "the celebrity who is likely to appear the most in CF this year".
-In 2004, He paired with Lee Yeon-hee as advertising model for camera brand.
-In 2006 Zo was model of electronic home appliance brands.
-In 2007, He became face of a cosmetic brand.
-In 2008, He paired with Han Hyo-joo to advertise coffee brand.
+In 2001, Zo earned title best male rookie for CF model.
+In 2002, Zo ranked first among male celebrity as "the celebrity who is likely to appear the most in CF this year".
+In 2004, he paired with Lee Yeon-hee as advertising model for Fujifilm FinePix digital camera.
+In 2006, Zo was model of LG Electronics TROMM washing machine.
+In 2007, he became face of Amore Pacific's 'Laneige Homme'.
+In 2008, he was paired with Han Hyo-joo to advertise the coffee brand Maxim.